 Standard updates have included new garment tag changes.
 A new tag will need to include the Type and Class.
 Flame Resistance (FR) will also need notation if it the garment is or isn’t FR.
 To have the labeling for non-FR will make everyone safer.
 For workers or companies involved with flames.

 In conclusion, the products themselves will not change whatsoever.
 It will only be the tags and descriptions about these items.
-Here are some of the garments that will included in the changes to the ANSI/ISEA 107-2015 Standards.
-They are jackets, safety vests, shirts, rainwear, coats, and sweatshirts.
+Here are some of the garments that will be included in the changes to the ANSI/ISEA 107-2015 Standards.
+They are jackets, safety vests (includes economy safety vests), shirts, rainwear, coats, and sweatshirts.
 These changes may not have a noticeable impact on most workers.
 Though, it will allow a wider area of protection.